 There are three main operators in Saudi Arabia: STC, Mobily and Zain.
 All three operators go through a strict approval process before being allowed to operate, and each one competes with the others to offer the best deals.
-Their services have all been tried and tested by both locals and travelers, so they can be trusted.
-According to OpenSignal’s connectivity report, Saudi Arabia’s coverage is extremely good around the main highways and developed areas, but it can suffer a great deal the more you head towards the deserts and remote regions.
+Their services have all been tried and tested by both locals and travellers, so they can be trusted.
+According to OpenSignal’s connectivity report, Saudi Arabia’s coverage is extremely good around the main highways and built-up areas, but it can suffer a great deal the more you head towards the deserts and remote regions.
 However, it isn’t just a local problem, it will happen on all phones and providers you use there.

 About Saudi Arabia’s operators